Morteza-24/Monolith-to-Microservice/Mono2Multi/README.md

-# MICROscope: A Fuzzy Clustering, CodeBERT-Based Method for Extracting Microservices from Monolithic Applications
+# Mono2Multi: A Fuzzy Clustering, CodeBERT-Based Method for Extracting Microservices from Monolithic Applications

 This method consists of two major steps:
 1. Similarity Analysis: which contains two parts: